14/03/2026

 Another brilliant strategy is companion planting.
 This is where you grow certain plants together because they benefit each other.
 For vertical setups, tucking in specific plants can work wonders.
 For instance, I always tuck a few nasturtiums into the edges of my tomato planters – they often get covered in aphids, saving my tomatoes from the worst of it!
 Marigolds (Tagetes spp.) are fantastic; planting them amongst your vertical crops can help deter soil-dwelling pests like nematodes and attract beneficial insects like ladybirds.
 Chives and garlic can also help deter aphids.
 It's a bit of a natural defence system, really.
 Garden Organic, a leading UK charity, strongly advocates for companion planting, noting that it can significantly reduce pest damage in small-scale gardens by confusing pests or attracting their natural enemies.

 Finally, attracting beneficial insects is a massive help.
 These are the good guys – ladybirds, hoverflies, lacewings – that love to feast on aphids and other common pests.
 You can encourage them by planting small, nectar-rich flowers nearby, like alyssum, dill, or even calendula.
 It's about creating a balanced ecosystem, even in a small space.
 Planting marigolds (Tagetes spp.) amongst your vertical crops can help deter soil-dwelling pests like nematodes and attract beneficial insects like ladybirds.
-It's all about making your vertical garden a welcoming home for the helpful critters, and a less attractive one for the pests!
+It's all about making your vertical garden a welcoming home for the helpful critters, and a less attractive one for the pests.
+And don't be afraid to get up close and personal with your plants either.
+Gently shaking off aphids, squishing a slug if you can face it, or hand-picking caterpillars can make a real difference when the problem is still small.

 Tackling Specific Pests Organically